rapidsai/clx/README.md

 * Docker CE v18+
 * nvidia-docker v2+

 Pull the RAPIDS image suitable to your environment and build CLX image.
 Please see the [rapidsai-dev-nightly](https://hub.docker.com/r/rapidsai/rapidsai-dev-nightly) Docker repository, choosing a tag based on the NVIDIA CUDA version you’re running.
+More information on getting started with RAPIDS can be found [here](https://rapids.ai/start.html).

 ```aidl
 docker pull rapidsai/rapidsai-dev-nightly:0.15-cuda10.1-devel-ubuntu18.04-py3.7